Employment assignments

 Additional information

-Applications for Employment Passes and S Passes can be made for a duration of up to two years.
-These work passes can be renewed six months before their expiry date.
-The duration granted in the first instance and for renewals is at the MOM's discretion.
+Applications for Employment Passes and S Passes may be granted for a duration of up to two years in the first instance.
+These work passes can be renewed six months prior to their expiry, with the duration granted for both initial applications and renewals remaining at the discretion of the MOM.
 The maximum duration has been extended to three years for renewals.
+The maximum validity period for renewals has been extended to up to three years, subject to MOM assessment.

 Work Pass Account Registration

-Work Pass Account Registration is a portal for business employers to register for various work pass online accounts, including EP eService and WP Online, and also to declare their business activity.
+Work Pass Account Registration is an online portal that allows business employers to register for and manage various work pass-related online accounts, including the Employment Pass eService and Work Permit Online.
+Employers are also required to declare their business activity through this portal for the purpose of calculating their S Pass and Work Permit quotas.

-It takes about five working days for the EP eService accounts selected to be set up.
-Once this has been processed, the account holder will be able to perform the various transactions immediately.
+It takes about one week for the Employment Pass eService and Work Permit Online accounts to be set up.
+Once these have been processed, the account holder will be able to perform the various transactions immediately.

-This is a one-stop portal for companies and organizations to perform transactions, such as the following:
+This is a one-stop portal for companies and organizations to manage work pass and related pass transactions, including the following:

 • Upload relevant supporting documents for work passes/related pass applications